 - Routing: Cisco, Juniper, and (announced) Brocade

-But what about SD-WAN?
-AT&T has announced that it is has selected start-up VeloCloud for its SD-WAN solution, presumably with SD-WAN as another FlexWare application.
+For the SD-WAN solution, AT&T has selected start-up VeloCloud, rendering SD-WAN as another FlexWare application.
 Therefore, FlexWare could offer more than one SD-WAN application participant.
 SD-WAN solutions do perform common routing functions as well, so the SD-WAN application class most likely will include routing.

 Regarding VeloCloud and its SD-WAN solution, VeloCloud has deployed a global network of its SD-WAN gateways in service of its own enterprise customers.
 This network can assist AT&T with coverage and/or AT&T can add VeloCloud gateways within the AT&T network.
 VeloCloud sees itself as part of an ecosystem of cloud-based services (e.g. security), which aligns with AT&T’s own construct.
 Among the capabilities VeloCloud highlights are its techniques (such as forward error correction measures) to manage traffic in a degraded environment, thereby delivering more-robust, higher quality transport over the Internet.